barstoolbluz/floxenvs/README.md

 Want to add a new environment?
 Create a PR with:

 1. A new directory for your environment
-2. A complete `manifest.toml` file
+2. A complete Flox environment with `manifest.toml` and `manifest.lock` files located in `.flox/env/`
 3. A README following our template

 ## 🔗 Key Features of Flox